lgbt-foundation/whitepaper/whitepaper.md

 #### Make Token Usage Practical

 Blockchain technologies have been around for a long time, yet most cryptocurrencies and tokens serve more as speculative assets than practical solutions to change people's lives.
 The LGBT Foundation strongly believe that these assets are only valid if they are usable.
-Too often they are held back from achieving wider use and acceptance because, the very people holding those such assets are not spending them.
-This is a temporary problem, but one that is still very much the reality at the time of the publication of this paper.

 To assist with creating a usable asset, the LGBT Foundation plans to streamline the process by moving existing spending and earning models from the launch partners, such as Hornet Network's premium subscription or its Perk Reward program to LGBT Token.
 A seamless integration will create a user-friendly experience and significantly lower the barrier of adoption that currently keeps other cryptocurrencies and tokens from being used in daily lives.